IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 - `sourceName` is the name of the `CatalogSource`.
 - `sourceNamespace` is the namespaces of the `CatalogSource`.
 - `targetNamespaces` is a list of namespace, which `OperaterGroup` generates RBAC access for its member Operators to get access to. `targetNamespaces` is used to control the operator dependency. `targetNamespaces` should include all the namespaces of its dependent operators and its own namespace.
+- `description` is used to add a detailed description for service including clarifying the dependency.

 ### Edit the MetaOperator Config custom resource